noi-techpark/odh-docs/source/guidelines/authentication.rst

    -H 'Authorization: bearer your-access-token'

-Currently, data retrieved from the Open Data Hub are always open, except for the latest values and some other historical data.
-Only a subset of `m`\-prefixed data from the :literal:`/latest` and :literal:`/from/to` API calls can be closed date.
+Currently, data retrieved from the Open Data Hub are always open, except for some of the latest values and historical data: Only a subset of `m`\-prefixed data from the :literal:`/latest` and :literal:`/from/to` API calls can be closed date.
 See section :ref:`api-v2-structure`) for more information about the API calls.